okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/auth-js-redirect/main/index.md

 1. Test the new configurations by logging into your app.
 If your test user does not have a phone number enrolled, the user is prompted for the enrollment during the sign in.
 Any new users signing up also require the enrollment of the phone authenticator.

+After your users have enrolled in the phone authenticator, future sign ins require both a password and SMS code to access your app.

 ## Enable password recovery with email magic link

-By default, the dev org is configured for a user request to an admin to reset a password.
-Follow the steps below to understand the policy configurations and to enable your sample app users to self-recover their password through an email magic link.
+By default, the dev org is configured for a self-service user password reset.
+Review the steps below to understand the policy configurations and to enable your sample app users to self-recover their password through an email magic link.

 1. Go to **Security > Authenticators** and ensure the email authenticator is available in the **Authenticators** list on the **Setup** tab, and it's used for **Recovery**.